mel-project/earendil/refactor.md

 It seems like fundamentally, humans need to think in terms of big, abstract "nouns" in addition to procedural "verbs", not just verbs operating on primitive pieces of data.

-I think the best approach to this is to **treat modules as "nouns**.
+I think the best approach to this is to **treat modules as "nouns"**.
 Each **module** should present a coherent mental model of some part of the system, and only expose what's needed.

-Concretely:
+## Refactoring the network layer

+The most complex and spaghetti area of the current code is the network layer --- the code that takes outgoing raw packets and sends them off, while feeding the rest of the code incoming raw packets.
+It's currently a mess of a bunch of tables with channels, connected to tasks on the other end, with lots of subtle race conditions related to tasks restarting, etc.

+Here we outline a better design:

+- `network`
+  - `send_raw()`
+  - `incoming_raw()`
+  - `subscribe_outgoing_relay()`, returning a receiver that represents all the packets outgoing to a particular neighboring relay.
+If this is called multiple times, packets are sent to arbitrary channels, and none of them should be closed.
+The receiver should only close when there are no more subscribers at all.
--
+  - `subscribe_outgoing_client()`